 (Side note: A 1,4 teleconverter is also recommended.
 I am not a fan of teleconverters but sometimes the action is just that little bit out of reach.
 A 2x converter is too much of a compromise in quality for my liking (unless coupled with very expensive glass like the 400mm F2.8).
 Make sure your lens is of course compatible with a converter and that both focusing and image stabilization works with it attached.
 The newer Canon prime lenses work very well with converters.
 Nikon shooters can consider a 1.7x convertor but I gave mine back.)

-All you need is three lenses on your African wildlife photography saafri:
+All you need is 3 lenses on your African wildlife photography safari:

 1. A long lens with a reach of 400mm or longer.

 2. A mid-range zoom lens ranging from 70-200mm (or similar)

 3. A wider angle lens of 24-70mm (or similar).

 Camera technology is changing so fast that if I give the specs of the current ‘best camera for safari‘, by the time you read this that camera will be obsolete.
 I kid you not!
 So what we really need to look at here is the basic principles of what camera you need on a safari and this will depend on how much you wanting to spend: